How to Use the Multnomah Falls Timed Entry Permit System in 2025

 Here are my best tips for avoiding the crowds at Multnomah Falls:

-Go early.
-I am not a morning person, so I cringe at this suggestion even as I write it.
-Nor am I alone in my feelings.
+• Go early.
+I’m not a morning person, so I cringe at this suggestion even as I write it.
+Most people seem to feel the same way.
 Arriving early (before, say, 8:30 AM as a ballpark) is the best strategy to avoid the crowds, especially on summer weekends.
 If you’re interested in hiking, going early will also ensure you have enough time for some of the longer trails.

-Go late.
-There will be other people around in the evening, but it’s nothing like the midday crowds.
-Long summer days mean if you arrive at 6 PM there is time to see the Waterfall Corridor and even tackle a short hike before dark.
+• Go late.
+Other people will be around in the evening, but it’s nothing like the midday crowds.
+Long summer days mean if you arrive at 6 PM, there is time to see the Waterfall Corridor and even tackle a short hike before dark.

 Do I need a permit if I’m not coming by car?